African and African American Studies

-> One graduate seminar in African and African American Literature
+- One graduate seminar in African and African American Humanities

-At least one research seminar — Students who have not taken a research seminar by the end of the first semester of their 2nd year must enroll in a graduate course in which they produce a paper of publishable quality.
-This must be done no later than the second semester of their 2nd year.
-This can be done in a research seminar or in an independent tutorial through AAAS 391 (Direct Writing).
+- At least one research seminar — Students who have not taken a research seminar by the end of the first term of their 2nd year must enroll in a graduate course in which they produce a paper of publishable quality.
+This must be done no later than the second term of their 2nd year.
+This can be done in a research seminar or in an independent tutorial through AAAS 391 (Directed Writing).
 Students will not be allowed to take their oral general examination unless they satisfactorily complete a research paper.

-By the end of the second year, the total number of courses taken in African and African American Studies and the primary field should be 14, including at least eight in the primary field.
+- By the end of the second year, the total number of courses taken in African and African American Studies and the primary field should be fourteen, including at least eight in the primary field.
 In particular, students should take all courses required for an AM in their primary field.

 Master of Arts (AM)